yennanliu/CS_basics/doc/faq_spark_hadoop.md

 	- Executor
 		- When SparkContext connects to a cluster manager, it acquires an Executor on nodes in the cluster.
 Executors are Spark processes that run computations and store the data on the worker node.
 The final tasks by SparkContext are transferred to executors for their execution.

+	- Cluster
+		- A Cluster is a group of JVMs (nodes) connected by the network, each of which runs Spark, either in Driver or Worker roles.

 5. Explain how to deal with `Spark data skew` problems ? ***

 6. How do if one of the spark node failed because of overloading ?